BlueStaggo/MCDiverge/README.md

 - Overhauled world generation
 - Infinite world height
 - Creative mode
+- New and reworked mechanics
+- Plenty of building blocks
 - Performance optimizations, predominantly from Smooth Beta and Starlight